 These chicken enchiladas are an easy meal to prepare any time of the year!

-My go to for making this incredibly easy enchilada sauce is Hunt’s tomato sauce and Ro*Tel.
+My go-to for making this incredibly easy enchilada sauce is tomato sauce and Ro*Tel.
 You can’t go wrong with a recipe that includes Ro*Tel, can you?!
-What’s great is that the three canned items needed for this recipe are all located on the same aisle at my local WalMart.

-The other ingredients are simple, consisting of tortillas, chicken breasts, spices, cheese, and homemade guacamole.
+The rest of the ingredient list- tortillas, chicken breasts, spices, cheese, and homemade guacamole – are items you probably have on hand.
 How simple is that?!

 My guacamole recipe is super simple.
 Make it ahead of time and place plastic wrap directly on top to keep it from turning brown.
 I make it in the morning on busy days so that supper is on the table super fast.